microsoft/BotBuilder-Samples/experimental/sso-with-skills/javascript_nodejs/README.md

 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`, the `MicrosoftAppId` and `MicrosoftAppPassword` for the `rootBot`
-- Type `login` and complete the sign-in flow.
-When the flow is complete, a token should be displayed.
+- Click Connect
-- Type `skill login`.
-This should initiate the token exchange between the `SkillBot` and `RootBot`, resulting in a valid token displayed.
+- Follow the prompts to initiate the token exchange between the `SkillBot` and `RootBot`, resulting in a valid token displayed

 ## Deploy the bots to Azure